-- (a) Where leave from work is required, an employee shall be entitled to special leave at their regular rate of pay for the following: - wedding of the employee three days; - (2) attend wedding of the employee's child one day; - (3) birth of the employee's child two days; - (4) serious household or domestic emergency one day; - (5) moving household furniture and effects one day; - (6) attend their formal hearing to become a Canadian citizen one day; - (7) attend funeral as pallbearer or mourner one-half day; - (8) court appearance for hearing of employee's child one day; - (9) in the case of serious illness or hospitalization of an elderly parent of the employee, when no one other than the employee can provide for the needs of the parent, and, after notifying their supervisor one day per calendar year this may be used in one-half shift increments; - (10) child custody hearing one day per calendar year; - (b) Two weeks' notice is required for leave under (a)(1), (2), (5) and (6). - (c) For the purpose of (a)(2), (4), (5), (6), (7), (8), (9) and (10), leave with pay will be only for the workday on which the situation occurs. - (d) For the purpose of determining eligibility for special leave under (a)(5), an employee will qualify if they are maintaining a self-contained household and if they are changing their place of residence which necessitates the moving of household furniture and effects during their normal workday, and if they have not already qualified for special leave under (a)(5) on two occasions within the preceding 12 months.
+(a) Where leave from work is required, an employee shall be entitled to special leave at their regular rate of pay for the following:

+- (1) wedding of the employee three days; - (2) attend wedding of the employee's child one day; - (3) birth of the employee's child two days; - (4) serious household or domestic emergency one day; - (5) moving household furniture and effects one day; - (6) attend their formal hearing to become a Canadian citizen one day; - (7) attend funeral as pallbearer or mourner one-half day; - (8) court appearance for hearing of employee's child one day; - (9) in the case of serious illness or hospitalization of an elderly parent of the employee, when no one other than the employee can provide for the needs of the parent, and, after notifying their supervisor one day per calendar year this may be used in one-half shift increments; - (10) child custody hearing one day per calendar year; - (11) supplemental leave effective January 1, 2026 an employee shall be entitled to two days of supplemental leave at their regular rate of pay per calendar year.
+These days are subject to operational requirements and cannot be attached to other leaves of absence, including vacation and paid statutory holidays. - (b) Two weeks' notice is required for leave under (a)(1), (2), (5) and (6). - (c) For the purpose of (a)(2), (4), (5), (6), (7), (8), (9) and (10), leave with pay will be only for the workday on which the situation occurs. - (d) For the purpose of determining eligibility for special leave under (a)(5), an employee will qualify if they are maintaining a self-contained household and if they are changing their place of residence which necessitates the moving of household furniture and effects during their normal workday, and if they have not already qualified for special leave under (a)(5) on two occasions within the preceding 12 months.